mdevaluate/mdevaluate/doc/contribution.rst

 The code for the evaluation software is organized in two python packages:

-- ``pygmx``: This package provides a python wrapper for the Gromacs library and thereby functionality to read many of the file formats used within Gromacs.
+- ``pygmx``: This package provides a python wrapper for the Gromacs library and thereby functionality to read file formats used within Gromacs.
 - ``mdevaluate``: This package provides functionality for evaluation of molecular dynamics simulations.
 It uses the ``pygmx`` package to read files, but is (in theory) not  limited to Gromacs data.